Doel vak- Acquaint participants with classic mathematical models of economic

 live in a society.
 Is it mathematically possible to derive group

 preferences from individual preferences?
-No, what then?
-This part of the
+Impossible.
+What then?
+This

-course is merely normative in analyzing classic ranking methods and
+part of the course is merely normative in analyzing classic ranking

-procedures will be compared with each other.
-One criterion employed is
+methods and procedures will be compared with each other.
+One criterion

 In many, if not all, economic situations what eventually happens depends